fastify/fastify-cli/README.md

 $ fastify
 ```

-Will print a help message:
+Which will print a help message:

 ```
 Fastify command line interface, available commands are: